ballerina-platform/ballerina-distribution/examples/http-client-bearer-token-authentication/http_client_bearer_token_authentication.md

 # HTTP client - Bearer token authentication

 The `http:Client` can be secured with bearer token authentication by enriching each request from the client with the `Authorization: Bearer <token>` header.
-The bearer token can be specified in the `auth` field of the `http:ClientConfiguration`.
+The bearer token can be specified in the `auth` field of the client configuration.
 Use this to communicate with the service, which is secured with bearer token authentication.

 ::: code http_client_bearer_token_authentication.bal :::